-CaveSim program element: Engineering Lab Corresponding TEKS Photos of past CaveSim programs Students create circuits using LEDs, switches, batteries, and other components to create an LED light system.
+CaveSim program element: Engineering Lab

+Students create circuits using LEDs, switches, batteries, and other components to create an LED light system.
 They get hands-on experience with soldering (with supervision from CaveSim staff), and then design and make their own caving flashlight enclosure from recyclable materials.
 After creating their lights, students test their work in water to see if their lights are waterproof.
 Students have the chance to revise their designs if needed.

-Subjects covered : Electromagnetics, product design, material science, and mechanical engineering. §112.18.
-Science, Grade 6, b) 1) B) practice appropriate use and conservation of resources, including disposal, reuse, or recycling of materials. [also applies to grades 7 and 8] 9) C) demonstrate energy transformations such as energy in a flashlight battery changes from chemical energy to electrical energy to light energy.
+Subjects covered: Electromagnetics, product design, material science, and mechanical engineering.

+§112.18.
+Science, Grade 6, b) 1) B) practice appropriate use and conservation of resources, including disposal, reuse, or recycling of materials. [also applies to grades 7 and 8]

+9) C) demonstrate energy transformations such as energy in a flashlight battery changes from chemical energy to electrical energy to light energy.

 Middle school students in Colorado work on their circuit designs.

-CaveSim program element: Karst Lab Corresponding TEKS Photos of past CaveSim programs Students make their own karst topography using basic household materials.
+CaveSim program element: Karst Lab

+Students make their own karst topography using basic household materials.
 Students add water to their models and watch as sinkholes form in real time.
-We discuss hydrology, geology, basic chemistry, landforms, states of matter, and the limitations of the small-scale model. §112.20.
-Science, Grade 8, b) 3) B) use models to represent aspects of the natural world such as a geologic feature; (C) identify advantages and limitations of models such as size, scale, properties, and materials.
+We discuss hydrology, geology, basic chemistry, landforms, states of matter, and the limitations of the small-scale model.

+§112.20.
+Science, Grade 8, b) 3) B) use models to represent aspects of the natural world such as... a geologic feature; (C) identify advantages and limitations of models such as size, scale, properties, and materials.

 Students in Colorado work on their karst topography models.